postman-cs/postman-vscode-lint/README.md

 4. Maps violations to VS Code diagnostics
 5. Shows issues in Problems panel

 Uses Language Server Protocol for clean integration.
-Reads Postman CLI credentials from `~/.postman/postmanrc`.
+Processes queries through your existing Postman CLI login rather than requiring an API key or authentication.

 ## Troubleshooting